WrestleMania 21: Storylines

 At No Way Out, John Cena defeated Kurt Angle to earn a spot in the SmackDown! main event at WrestleMania.
 During the latter event, John "Bradshaw" Layfield (JBL) successfully defended the WWE Championship against the Big Show in a Barbed Wire Steel Cage Match.
 As a result of Cena's win, he began a feud with JBL and his Cabinet.
-On the February 24 edition of SmackDown!, JBL was hosting a party as a celebration in honor of his win.
+On the February 24 episode of SmackDown!, JBL was hosting a party as a celebration in honor of his win.
 Before the party could get started, however, Big Show came out and interrupted the celebration and attacked JBL and the Cabinet.
 Soon after, Cena came down and smashed the portrait over JBL's head.
 Later that night, Cena and Big Show defeated JBL and Orlando Jordan.
 The following week, JBL cut a promo on Cena, and insulted him, while Cena defended his WWE United States Championship against Jordan.
 Jordan won the match and the United States Championship after the Basham Brothers distracted the referee, and JBL hit Cena with the WWE Championship belt.
 JBL then destroyed Cena's customized United States Championship belt and replaced it with the original one.
 Later that night, Cena brought a steel lead pipe to the ring with him and ordered JBL to come out to the ring and fight him, only to have the SmackDown!
 General Manager, Theodore Long make his way to the ring and inform Cena that he had to wait until WrestleMania to get his hands on JBL.
 Cena then gave the ultimatum for Long to be part of a solution or part of the problem.
 Cena then stated, "Since you're not going to bring JBL out here, then you're part of the problem."
 Cena then nailed Long with an FU and was thrown out of the arena.
 During JBL's match that night, Cena returned and attacked The Cabinet.
 The next week, Long announced that if Cena laid a hand on JBL, apart from in matches, he would lose his WrestleMania match.
-In a Six-Man Tag Team match that night, Cena and the WWE Tag Team Champions, Eddie Guerrero and Rey Mysterio defeated JBL and the Basham Brothers, but Cena had to stop himself from attacking JBL after the bell had rung.
+In a six-man tag team match that night, Cena and the WWE Tag Team Champions, Eddie Guerrero and Rey Mysterio defeated JBL and the Basham Brothers, but Cena had to stop himself from attacking JBL after the bell had rung.
 On the March 24 edition of SmackDown!, Long clarified that if JBL physically provoked Cena, then Cena could retaliate.
 Cena then attempted to provoke JBL, by vandalizing his limousine, cutting off his tie, pouring water into his hat and spray painting "FU" on his shirt.
-On the last SmackDown! before WrestleMania, however, JBL interrupted Cena's match against Carlito and had Cena arrested for vandalism.
+He also said to JBL "You throw a punch and I swear I will knock the hell out of you" which JBL didn't make a move on Cena.
+On the last SmackDown! before WrestleMania, however, JBL interrupted Cena's match against Carlito and had Cena arrested for vandalizing his limousine.
 Once Cena was handcuffed, JBL nailed him with a low blow and ended the show by mocking Cena with his signature "you can't see me" taunt.